EudoraYy/FGCFL/README.md

-# DBFC
+# FGCFL

-DBFC: Distributed Brief Feature Extraction for Clustered Federated Learning
+FGCFL: Fine-grained Distribution Similarity Identification for One-shot Clustered Federated Learning

 We will upload and update the code later